 The Nature Trail was a project that brought together our entire community – children, teachers, parents.
 Starting as an outdoor classroom dream by our teachers, we found an architect amongst our parent community to bring the dream to reality.

-After five years of planning, digging, building, and planting, we have a 680 ft long trail that encompasses 6 (six) different native planting zones.
-These zones include: low maintenance flowering beds of annual & perennial grasses and wildflowers, Puget Basin forest understory, flowering forest understory, wild berries, a bio-swale with wetland grasses, and a sunny hillside stabilization section.
+After five years of planning, digging, building, and planting, we have a 680 ft long trail that encompasses six different native planting zones.
+These zones include low maintenance flowering beds of annual & perennial grasses and wildflowers, Puget Basin forest understory, flowering forest understory, wild berries, a bio-swale with wetland grasses, and a sunny hillside stabilization section.

-The nature trail is a living classroom and is an integral part of the educational experience.
+The Nature Trail is a living classroom and is an integral part of the educational experience.
 It provides both on path and off path opportunities to observe, discuss, and interact with a broad representation of nature.
 True to Montessori philosophy, it meets the student’s learning styles and sensory needs.
 It provides classrooms with specific stewardship responsibility.
 The nature trail facilitates independent, small group and large group learning scenarios.

-The nature trail provides a low maintenance natural environment that has several divergent paths to explore and multi-level experiences.
+The Nature Trail provides a low maintenance natural environment that has several divergent paths to explore and multi-level experiences.
 It offers a variety of motor activities for a broad range of community members.
 This trail is a place where the community DOES things!
-Dig, feed, move, build, reshape, plant, weed, harvest, explore!
+Dig, feed, move, build, reshape, plant, weed, harvest, explore.